-Once you have a list of keywords on the second page of Google, its time to focus your SEO on those pages.
-One way to do that is to get some quick links from a couple of places that allow you to link to pages deep inside of your site.
+If you have a long list of keywords on the second page of Google, it’s time to focus your SEO efforts on pushing the rankings of those pages onto the first page.
+One way to do that is to get some quick links from a couple of places that allow you to add links to pages deep inside of your site.

 Once you have your page fixed up, go here and ask them to remove the nofollow attribute from the links.
 If they do not approve your submission they are very helpful and will walk you through their standards.
 Make sure you link to your top five or ten products sitting on the second page of the SERPS.